Standard Scope of Services

 - The criteria and recommended date by which the assessment should be reviewed.

-- The significant findings.
+- The findings and any significant findings.

 - An overall assessment of risk.